-Born in Chelmsford, Essex, Grace Price studied A levels locally - always prioritising her deep-rooted love for fine art and photography.
-She chose to apply straight to BA (Hons) Fine Art at Kingston University London, through competitive portfolio entry, skipping a foundation year.
+Grace Price (b.1990, Essex) always prioritised her deep-rooted love for fine art and photography.
+After studying A levels locally she chose to apply straight to BA (Hons) Fine Art at Kingston University London, through competitive portfolio entry, skipping a foundation year.
 After several exhibitions in London, Grace graduated in July 2012 with an upper second class degree and first class dissertation.
-After a bustling degree show and exploratory three years, she now continues her arts practice producing interior collages and installations.
+After a bustling degree show and exploratory three years of painting and sculpture, she now continues her arts practice producing interior collages and installations.

-In April 2017, Grace became one of the second cohort for 'The Other MA (TOMA)', a competitive post-graduate Masters course.
-Run by Metal Art School Southend, it has been mentioned in Art Monthly Magazine as a stand out alternative education model with many startups following suit.
-June 2017 saw Grace's work included in Aesthetica Magazine, print & online issue; today she is on the Long List for the Aesthetica Art Prize 2018.
-This website reflects the quality and breadth of her contemporary portfolio to date.
-New large-scale work is on the horizon, thanks to funding from the 'Firstsite Collectors Group Bursary Award' 2017.
+In April 2017, Grace became one of the second cohort for 'The Other MA (TOMA)', a competitive post-graduate course.
+TOMA has been mentioned in Art Monthly Magazine as a stand out alternative education model with many startups following suit.
+Since then, Grace has remained a TOMAssociate Alumni member and continues to work with the cohort in Southend-on-Sea.